 Flying over cities is always a nice change of pace.

 Action Fighter didn’t start off so monotonous, though.
-The original arcade version gave the players the option to play with five vehicles throughout the course of the game – car, helicopter, motorbike, dirt buggy and jet ski.
+The original arcade version gave the players the option to play with five vehicles – car, helicopter, motorbike, dirt buggy and jet ski – through the course of the game.
 Instead of separate levels, you’re on one huge map that gets uncovered with the more map pieces you find.
 While enemies are constantly barraging you, there are no bosses until the end of the game.
 Instead of a time limit, you have a fuel gauge which has to be monitored constantly.
 Run out of fuel and it’s game over.
 Quite a different title, all told, but both versions share an unwavering brutality that would offend all but the most steadfast of gamers.